riaz-nur/Food-Hub/README.md

 # Food-Hub
-This is an assignment project which is created only by HTML and CSS.
+This is an assignment project which is created only with HTML and CSS.